Low-lying zeroes of Maass form $L$-functions: Handling the Bessel integrals

 Applying Poisson summation,

-For each $n$, the derivative of the phase in $C_g(Y,n)$ is Here is where our hypothesis on $Y$ (n\'{e}e $X$) comes in: for $Y\leq \frac{T}{2\pi}$ and $n\neq 0$, we have
+For each $n$, the derivative of the phase in $B_g(Y,n)$ is Here is where our hypothesis on $Y$ (n\'{e}e $X$) comes in: for $Y\leq \frac{T}{2\pi}$ and $n\neq 0$, we have

 Now we integrate by parts four times.
-There is nothing special about four other than the fact that $g$ has far more than four zeroes at $0$ and $\sum n^{-4}$ converges.
+There is nothing special about four other than the fact that the first four derivatives of $\tilde{\tilde{g}}$ have far more than four zeros at $0$ and $\sum n^{-4}$ converges.
 Integrating by parts more times would give us no improvement in the end.
-First consider the $n=0$ term of \eqref{one sum three} --- i.e., $C_g(Y,0)$ --- where the phase \emph{is} stationary (albeit at a boundary point of the integration region).
+First consider the $n=0$ term of \eqref{one sum three} --- i.e., $B_g(Y,0)$ --- where the phase \emph{is} stationary (albeit at a boundary point of the integration region).

 Note that the $g$ has lost one tilde because we have divided out by the derivative of the phase, and also that the boundary terms vanish thanks to the support condition on $p$.